Every morning I roll out of bed and ask myself, ‘What should I do today?’

 - The joys of open-ended travel (OK, including aforementioned cocktails)

-- Helping some friends finance their first restaurant (and they’re killing it!)
+- Helping some friends finance their businesses

 - Being able to pursue projects that I couldn’t when working full time (like this blog)